TAP: The Attention Patch for Cross-Modal Knowledge Transfer from Unlabeled Modality: Related Literature

 In addition to cross-modal retrieval, cross-modal supervised learning also follows the same principle.
 Examples include but are not limited to \cite{lin2006inter, evangelopoulos2013multimodal, jing2014intra, feichtenhofer2016convolutional, peng2017ccl, li2019cross}.
 All of these models involve coupled space learning through either implicit or explicit learning loss with matching pairs of cross-modal inputs.

 With the rise in popularity of natural language processing and time series analysis, a new concept of weak alignment appears in cross-modal learning.
-Weak alignment refers to the missing alignment of sub-components in instances from different modalities \cite{baltruvsaitis2018multimodal}.
+Weak alignment refers to the missing alignment of sub-components in instances from different modalities \citep{baltruvsaitis2018multimodal}.
 More specifically, this often means cross-modal input sequences with different sampling intervals or orders.
-For example, in the case of vision and language models, a text description sequence of a video will usually differ from the time and order of information that appeared in the video \cite{venugopalan2015translating,tsai2019multimodal}, or a text description of an image will need to map a sequence of words to a collection of objects without any specific orders \cite{mitchell2012midge, kulkarni2013babytalk, chen2015microsoft, karpathy2015deep}.
+For example, in the case of vision and language models, a text description sequence of a video will usually differ from the time and order of information that appeared in the video \citep{venugopalan2015translating,tsai2019multimodal}, or a text description of an image will need to map a sequence of words to a collection of objects without any specific orders \citep{mitchell2012midge, kulkarni2013babytalk, chen2015microsoft, karpathy2015deep}.

-There exists a research direction that taps into instance-wise unalignment for cross-modal learning, which is called non-parallel co-learning \cite{baltruvsaitis2018multimodal}.
+There exists a research direction that taps into instance-wise nonalignment for cross-modal learning, which is called non-parallel co-learning \citep{baltruvsaitis2018multimodal}.
 Non-parallel co-learning aims at improving the model learned on a single modality using another modality that is unaligned with the primary data.
 However, this is a concept that has only been studied with very specific applications, and it also requires the reference modality to be labeled during the training process.
-For example, cross-modal transfer learning \cite{frome2013devise,kiela2014learning, mahasseni2016regularizing} mainly focuses on transferring supervised pre-trained embedding networks for improved cross-model prediction accuracy.
+For example, cross-modal transfer learning \citep{frome2013devise,kiela2014learning, mahasseni2016regularizing} mainly focuses on transferring supervised pre-trained embedding networks for improved cross-model prediction accuracy.
+Cross-modal meta-learning \citep{phoo2020self,islam2021dynamic} investigates improving few-shot learning performance of primary modality using a labeled, yet unaligned secondary modality.

-In a nutshell, almost all cross-modal learning frameworks focus on the case where there are known alignments between different modalities of data at least during the learning phase.
-Our work considers the case where both alignment and labels do not exist during learning, and our proposed architecture can be applied to arbitrary modalities.
+{\it In a nutshell, almost all cross-modal learning frameworks focus on the case where there are known alignments between different modalities of data at least during the learning phase.
+Our work considers the case where both alignment and labels do not exist during learning, and our proposed architecture can be applied to arbitrary modalities.}